 Out of nowhere came this scene that made me think of the way celebrations in American farm country are depicted in the movies.

 Amused, we sat down and took advantage of this unusual lunch area.
 After that, we continued on with our safari.

 Half-Day or Full-Day Mikumi Safari?

-My friends and I had debated for a long time whether we should book a half-day or full-day safari.
+My friends and I debated for a long time whether we should book a half-day or full-day safari.

 Our early afternoon in Mikumi National Park was rather slow even though we took the opportunity to learn about different trees in the park.